diexban/AWS-Solution-for-A-Web-Application/README.md

 While I can't really provide precise cost without knowing the exact traffic patterns, I would implement the following scaling policies to keep costs under control:

 - A Target Tracking Scaling: This policy will automatically adjust the number of tasks for computing instances based on usage.
-By scaling the application dynamically according to traffic, we avoid over-provisioning, which helps keep costs low.
+By scaling the application dynamically according to traffic, we can avoid over-provisioning, which helps keep costs low.

 - A Log Retention Policy in CloudWatch: To further reduce costs, I would apply a short log retention policy in CloudWatch.
 Logs would be transferred to S3 with its own retention policy, ensuring that unnecessary data is not stored for long periods, reducing storage costs.

 - Reserved Instances for RDS: To manage database costs effectively while ensuring high availability, I would purchase Reserved Instances for RDS as possible.
-This would give us predictable pricing and lower costs over time, while still allowing us to handle variable traffic loads efficiently.
+This would give us predictable pricing and lower costs over time, while still allowing us to handle variable traffic loads.

 - For S3 buckets I would apply a retention policy to keep cost low and change the storage tier to the one really needed